dixonwille/wmenu/README.md

 # WMenu[![Build Status](https://travis-ci.org/dixonwille/wmenu.svg?branch=master)](https://travis-ci.org/dixonwille/wmenu) [![codecov](https://codecov.io/gh/dixonwille/wmenu/branch/master/graph/badge.svg)](https://codecov.io/gh/dixonwille/wmenu)

 Package wmenu creates menus for cli programs.
-It uses wlog for it's interface with the command line.
+It uses wlog for its interface with the command line.
 It uses os.Stdin, os.Stdout, and os.Stderr with concurrency by default. wmenu allows you to change the color of the different parts of the menu.
 This package also creates it's own error structure so you can